What is a Holding Company: Everything You Need to Know

 - Miscellaneous assets

-A business that is fully owned by a holding company is called a wholly owned subsidiary.
+A business that is fully owned by a holding company is called a wholly-owned subsidiary.
 In essence, the company holds the assets and nothing more.

 Benefit of a Holdings Company

 A core benefit of holdings is that the holding is safeguarded from losses.
-For example, if a company enters bankruptcy, other companies under the umbrella of the main holding company is protected from creditor claims.
-The holding arrangement is commonly found in large corporations that are invested in business of multiple industries.
+For example, if a company enters bankruptcy, other companies under the umbrella of the main holding company are protected from creditor claims.
+The holding arrangement is commonly found in large corporations that are invested in the business of multiple industries.

-A corporation may base itself as a holding company, with a subsidiary owning the trademark and name, while separate entity has domain over real estate or equipment.
+A corporation may base itself as a holding company, with a subsidiary owning the trademark and name, while a separate entity has domain over real estate or equipment.
 Dividing up various sections of the business safeguards the business as a whole.
 Further, a company structure can also cut tax liabilities to a large degree.
 Moreover, holding companies allow members of an organization to protect their personal assets because the holding company itself owners the assets instead of the individual.

 The primary goal of any holding company is to manage how the company is operating.
-Owners can fire manager as needed if the business is not running at top efficiency.
+Owners can fire managers as needed if the business is not running at top efficiency.
 In essence, the managers are the ones who are responsible for the operation end, but not the holding company.
 While owners do not operate the business itself, they should be aware of the basic operations and how that company is performing.

 Entities such as Bank of America and General Electric operate as holding companies because each large firm has domain over a variety of small companies.
 For instance, Bank of America owns stock of various companies in the areas of insurance, securities, asset management, etc. In essence, purchasing Bank of America stock does not amount to investing in any activity because Bank of America is a holding company comprising of various small businesses and assets.

 Another example is Berkshire Hathaway, a holding company that has 100% ownership of Geico, an insurance company.
 Moreover, Berkshire owners around 90% of stock in Nebraska Furniture Mart, a large furniture retailer.
-Further, Berkshire has 8% holdings in Coca-Cola via its insurance holding.
-Also Berkshire is comprised of nothing more than a few employees and a vault of stock certificates.
+Further, Berkshire has 8% of holdings in Coca-Cola via its insurance holding.
+Also, Berkshire is comprised of nothing more than a few employees and a vault of stock certificates.
 Revenue is then paid in the form of divides paid through its subsidiaries.
 Berkshire does not operate businesses.